 Then, I discovered Markdown and it was love at first sight.
 It is very easy to learn, it has tremendous tool support, it works with plain text files.
 It looked perfect for my task!

 So, here is how I've implemented my own "work diary".
 I like to think that, since it didn't change much since I first used it, then it must be good!

 1) One File Per Day

-After a bit of experimenting I've found that the optimum, for my style of work, is to have one file per day, as it keeps the files short (usually no more than one/two screens long), and you can concentrate on the notes of that day only.
+After a bit of experimenting I've found that the optimum, for my style of work, is to have one file per day.
+It keeps the files short (usually no more than one/two screens long) and you can concentrate on the notes of just that day.

 2) Folders and file names

 Separating folders by year and month has many benefits:

 - you can narrow your searches to specific periods

 I like to keep my files in the correct order so I name them using the current date in a

 yyyy_MM_dd format.
 Here is a full, real-world example (notice the